oj002/ReVision/Overview.md

 ## *do*
 1. Execute code-block.
-2. If the *cond*ition is true jmp to 1.
+2. If the *condition* is true jmp to 1.
 3. Coninue execution.
 ```CPP
 do